Diarrhea in dogs: What gives dogs diarrhea and when to call the vet

 Dogs frequently encounter bacteria in the environment.
 However, some bacteria can cause digestive upset.
 Bacteria such as Salmonella, Campylobacter, Clostridium, and Listeria are commonly associated with diarrhea.
 These bacteria can be found in the environment, water bowls, and food.
 They are of particular concern in raw food diets.

-Diarrhea caused by bacteria can be treated with antibiotics prescribed by your veterinarian.
+Diarrhea caused by bacteria can be treated with antibiotics prescribed by your vet.
 Always take precautions and use proper sanitation when cleaning up after your dog.
 Many of the bacteria that cause diarrhea in dogs can have the same effect on you.

 Viruses